baijum/selenium-python/source/installation.rst

   The Selenium server is only required, if you want to use the remote WebDriver.
 See the :ref:`selenium-remote-webdriver` section for more details.

+Selenium server is a Java program.
+Java Runtime Environment (JRE) 1.6 or newer version is recommended to run Selenium server.

 You can download Selenium server 2.x from the `download page of selenium website <http://seleniumhq.org/download/>`_.
 The file name